-Because lead management comes with the ability to document a customer’s full journey, CRM users have access to a large pool of customer data.
-It’s important to ntoe that this should be viewed and analyzed by not only marketing teams, but also sales teams.
+Because lead management comes with the ability to document a customer’s full journey, CRM users can access a large pool of customer data.
+It’s important to note that this should be viewed and analyzed by marketing teams and sales teams.
 This year’s report shows that lead management is ultimately about better cooperation between sales and marketing.
-Other notable trends were a strong focus on integration capabilities, continued maturing of predictive lead scoring, and a continued focus on ease of use and redesigned UIs.
+Other notable trends were a strong focus on integration capabilities, continued maturing of predictive lead scoring, and a continued focus on ease of use and redesigned UI.

 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 15 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, and leaders.
 At Solutions Review, we’ve read the report, available here, and pulled out the key takeaways.

 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, X2Engine has been added to this year’s report.
 Gartner also notes the following vendors as honorable mentions worth considering: Infor, Microsoft (Dynamics 365 CRM), Workbooks.